UVARAJAND/To-develop-a-CNN-model-to-classify-images-of-plastic-waste-into-different-categories/README.md

-# Week-1
+# EDUNET INTERNSHIP
-To develop a CNN model to classify images of plastic waste into different categories
+## Problem 4 - **To develop a CNN model to classify images of plastic waste into different categories **